Loading...

 If your governing documents don't authorize liens for a particular debt type, the lien is unauthorized and invalid.
 For example:

 Lien Defense Strategy: If the HOA places a lien on your property, immediately challenge it by: (1) proving the underlying debt is invalid, (2) showing the lien procedure was improper, or (3) demonstrating the lien is unauthorized by your governing documents.
-Many invalid liens can be removed through legal challenge or DCA complaint.
+Many invalid liens can be removed through a legal challenge or by raising the defect in the judicial foreclosure case.

 If you fail to pay a debt (assessment, fine, lien) after proper notice and opportunity, the HOA can pursue foreclosure.
 In New Jersey, all foreclosures are judicial (through courts), giving you substantial protection and time.